 To view or modify the location of the query log:

 - 1. In the Configuration tab, click File System.
-The location is displayed in the Value column next to Query logs. - 2.
-If required, modify the Value for the Query logs parameter and then click the Set button.
+The location is set by the Query logs parameter. - 2.
+If required, modify the Value for the Query logs parameter and then click Set.

 To view the query log: